InformaticsMatters/ansible-gizmos/README.md

 (without an inventory), that don't fit in any other project.
 The outer project is managed by Poetry.

-Each *gizmo* is implemented in an Ansible Role and has a supporting root-level playbook, named after the role, e.g. `site-k8s-database-dump.yaml`.
+Each **gizmo** is implemented in an Ansible Role and has a supporting project-root-level playbook/site-file, named after the role, e.g. `site-k8s-database-dump.yaml`.

+## Getting started
 Prerequisites: -

 1. [Poetry]

-Some *gizmos* may have additional prerequisites.
+Some **gizmos** may have additional prerequisites.
 If they do the playbook should assert they are satisfied or make the prerequisite clear.

 To get started, use the Poetry shell (environment): -